5 Top Picks

 Metal miter saws, or chop saws, are good for making fixed-angle, repetitive cuts.

 They are often equipped with clamping devices to hold your metal bars in place.
+These machines are specifically designed to cut metal.

 Metal Miter saws also often include the ability to angle cut.
 Cutting joints for frames or preparing an angled weld is much easier when the joint has a precise angle.